 Yes.
-You have the right to access any information we hold about you.
-The Freedom of Information Act and the Data Protection Act allow you to find what information is held about you on computer and in certain paper records.
+You have the right to access information we hold about you.
+The Freedom of Information Act, the Data Protection Act and GDPR legislation allow you to access what information is held about you.
 Find out how to access your medical records.

 If you have questions or complaints about personal medical records please contact: